baedrik/snip721-reference-impl/README.md

 ## <a name="verifyapproval"></a> VerifyTransferApproval
 VerifyTransferApproval will verify that the specified address has approval to transfer the entire provided list of tokens.
 As explained [above](#queryblockinfo), queries may experience a delay in revealing expired approvals, so it is possible that a transfer attempt will still fail even after being verified by VerifyTransferApproval.
 If the address does not have transfer approval on all the tokens, the response will indicate the first token encountered that can not be transferred by the address.

+Because the intent of VerifyTransferApproval is to provide contracts a way to know before-hand whether an attempt to transfer tokens will fail, this implementation will consider any [SNIP-722](https://github.com/baedrik/snip-722-spec/blob/master/SNIP-722.md) non-transferable token as unapproved for transfer.

 ##### Request
 ```
 {